Reviewed by John P. Cunha, DO, FACOEP

-If the appendix becomes infected with bacteria, viruses, or fungus it can become inflamed, resulting in appendicitis.
+If the appendix becomes infected with bacteria, viruses, or a fungus it can become inflamed, resulting in appendicitis.
 It can sometimes be difficult to diagnose appendicitis because the symptoms of appendicitis and pain in the abdomen can often resemble other health conditions that affect nearby organs.

 Q:There is no clear cause of appendicitis.
 True or false?

-- Blockage of the opening inside the appendix, which causes the bacteria inside to invade the walls of the appendix
+There is not one single causes of appendicitis, but many possible causes, including: - Blockage of the opening inside the appendix, which causes the bacteria inside to invade the walls of the appendix

 - Fecal matter (fecaliths, or "appendix stones"), parasites, or growths that can clog your appendiceal lumen

 - Infection in the gastrointestinal (GI) tract